gferreira/PixelBrush/readme.md

 PixelBrush
 ==========

-A simple tool to draw outline pixel fonts in FontLab.
+A simple tool to draw pixel fonts (outline-based bitmap fonts) in FontLab Studio.

 Credits
 -------

-Developed by [Hartmut Bohnacker](http://www.hartmut-bohnacker.de/), based on one of the macro tools included in FontLab.
+Developed by [Hartmut Bohnacker](http://hartmut-bohnacker.de/), based on one of the macro tools included in FontLab.

+Additional versions contributed by [Frederik Berlaen](http://typemytype.com/) and [Paul van der Laan](http://type-invaders.com/)

+Distributed by Gustavo Ferreira.

 Installation
 ------------